JoachimSchneider/MicroEmacs/README.md

 - Try to compile on *really old* compilers:
   + Provide a `stdarg.h' *and* `varargs.h` version for all functions whit variable argumebnt lists.
+- Check the `NOSHARE' in edef.h especially the `NOSHARE EXTERN':  (\/) Should it be EXTERN?

 # For completeness I quote Peter Chapman's README.md here:
 ```